 The columns above are visible by default.
-To add or remove one of the column below, right-click the column heading area and check or uncheck the columns that should be visible.
+To add or remove a column, right-click the column heading area and check or uncheck the columns that will be visible.

 Enter the engineering units of measure that you want to use as a label for this tag.

 Enter a starting value for this tag.
 This is the value the tag will be initialized with when FactoryStudio starts.

 Enter a default format for displaying the data.
 For example:

 Select an option to save the value of the tag and its internal properties to the database every time the value changes.
 This retains the value when the application shuts down and makes the value available when the application next starts.

 Enter the minimum value that is valid for the object.